Connor and Nathan were interviewed for an article on 50waystoleaveyouroffice.com about creating your own remote company to be free of the 9-5 grind.

 Connor and Nathan struggled at first to sell the idea of hiring freelancers through their remote company.
 They were offering eCommerce consultant services at the time, on top of short courses for Selling on Amazon.
 As these became popular, they were able to introduce the idea to business clients of creating a remote company by hiring remote workers.
 In about 6 months, FreeeUp was a full-fledged online hiring marketplace.

 Many business owners were then able to see how beneficial the shift to operating as a remote company was.
 FreeeUp continues to grow as a platform where companies can find support as they make the transition.
 FreeeUp is today facing the challenge of upgrading their software to provide an amazing hiring experience to clients.
-Currently, the remote company team is working on making the payment systems intelligent and easy to use.
+Currently, the remote workers are working on making the payment systems intelligent and easy to use.

 Tips for Leaving the Office